mtk3d/LaraTUI/Readme.md

 - [ ] running artisan commands with quick commands
 - [ ] support other envs than laravel sail like laradock or vault
 - [ ] implement project creating window
+- [ ] prepare phar and allow to install using composer
 - [ ] support no nerdfont
 - [ ] implement composer audit execution